shardullavekar/android-sdk/ReadMe.md

 ### Collecting Netbanking Details
 #### Validating Netbanking Option
-Similar to Card Options, Netbanking options can be disabled.
+Similar to Card Options, Netbanking options might be disabled.
 Check Netbanking Options for `null`
 ```Java
 if (order.getNetBankingOptions() == null) {
    //seems like Netbanking option is not enabled.
 Make the necessary UI Changes.